InfinityBowman/amstar2-checklist-scoring-app/frontend/ROADMAP.md

 - [ ] **Analytics**
   - [ ] Analytics monitoring, posthog or do it manually and store in supabase?

+- [ ] **Misc**
-Use Server-Sent Events (EventSource api) for server driven updates Zustand for state management or just solid signals?
+- [ ] Use Server-Sent Events (EventSource api) for server driven updates

----
+- [ ] Use solid router to control navigation between checklists, projects, etc.
+  - makes it so back and forward buttons work properly

 _This roadmap is a living document and will be updated as the project evolves._